 Many health authorities are trying to ban products with asbestos from being made or sold to prevent more people from getting sick and dying.

 U.S. federal government regulators started taking steps in the late 1970s to control products containing asbestos.

 That included regulatory agencies such as:

 - Department of Labor’s Occupational Safety & Health Administration (OSHA)

 - U.S. Consumer Product Safety Commission (CPSC)

-Authorities had successfully banned some asbestos products by the late 1980s.
-But asbestos laws have not totally banned the mineral in the United States as of 2020.
+Authorities had successfully banned some asbestos products by the late 1980s, but they have not totally banned the mineral in the United States as of 2022.

 Friable (easily crumbled) asbestos products present the highest exposure danger.
 They are expressly prohibited for sale or use.